codeplaysoftware/syclacademy/README.md

 This will enable building the solutions for each exercise as well as the source files.
 This is disabled by default.

+-DSYCL_ACADEMY_BUILD_EXERCISES

+The default for this option when not specified is ALL - all exercises (execept no. 20) will be configured and built.
+The option can used explicitly, i.e., **-DSYCL_ACADEMY_BUILD_EXERCISES=ALL**.
+To build an individual exercise, use this option along with the number of the exercise to build.
+For example **-DSYCL_ACADEMY_BUILD_EXERCISES=2**.

 #### Additional cmake arguments for hipSYCL

 When building with hipSYCL, cmake will additionally require you to specify the